Skip to Content

 Description:

 Experience festivities at the Newmarket Riverwalk Commons.
-This urban park is a community landmark that links Newmarket’s trail system and Fairy Lake to the downtown core and features a water pool (great for child play!) that is transformed into a skating rink during the winter months.
+This urban park is a community landmark that links Newmarket’s trail system and Fairy Lake to the downtown core and features a water pool that is transformed into a skating rink during the winter months.
 Experience the Farmer’s Market, concerts and events.
 Adjacent to Riverwalk Commons is Newmarket’s Main Street, filled with specialty shops and restaurants.

 • Viva yellow